crownstone/bluenet/docs/PROTOCOL.md

 uint 16 | Service UUID | 2 | Service UUID
 [Service data](#scan_response_servicedata_packet) | Service Data | 17 | Service data, state info.

 ### <a name="scan_response_servicedata_packet"></a>Scan response service data packet
 This packet contains the state info.
-If encryption is enabled, the last 16 bytes will be encrypted using AES 128 ECB using the Guest key.
+If encryption is enabled, the last 16 bytes will be encrypted using [AES 128 ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_.28ECB.29) using the guest key.
+You receive a MAC address on Android and an UUID on iOS for each advertisement packet.
+This allows you to get the Crownstone ID associated with the packet and you verify the decryption by checking the expected Crownstone ID against the one in the packet.

 ![Scan Response ServiceData](../docs/diagrams/scan-response-service-data.png)